- I want article-level linking or the article-level linking is broken

 - A sample search from the current provider that resolves to full-text, along with a screenshot (full-screen is best)

-- A username and password that will allow OCLC to proxy through to the full-text, you may prefer to call OCLC Support at 1-800-848-5800 to provide this information.
-Be sure to have your institution’s OCLC symbol available and if you have an open support ticket, have that number available.
+- A username and password that will allow OCLC to proxy through to the full-text, be sure to include your institution’s OCLC symbol and if you have an open support ticket, let us know that number.

 If a "view now" link isn't displaying and there is a citation that includes some* of the following: